juliaguida/oystercard/pills/git.md

  create mode 100644 gitText
 ```

 This is what a successful commit message looks like.
-Git is telling you that it created a commit called "First commit" with a number (or hash, or SHA) a1833e4.
-One file was changed (gitText), there was one insertion (we put a line of text in it).
+Git is telling you that it created a commit called "First commit" with a number (or hash, or SHA) `a1833e4`.
+One file was changed (`gitText`), there was one insertion (we put a line of text in it).

 So, we're creating a commit called "First commit" indicating that we just initialised a repo in this directory.
 If we ever need to go to the very beginning, we'll be able to checkout "first commit".